HunterEller/Draft/README.md

 Want the code? : [Source](https://github.com/HunterEller/EEG-Prosthetic "Source")

--There is a template and guide on how to submit an issue through the source link and clicking on issue template!
+-Templates for issues will be under the templates link behind the source link.

 Support
 -------

-I'm always open to making changes for any mistakes or bettering the hardware/software, feel free to email me at: ellerhc@appstate.edu
+If you have any issues or questions about the code, feel free to email at: ellerhc@appstate.edu

 License
 -------